Optimal Mechanisms for Demand Response: An Indifference Set Approach: Introduction

-Meanwhile, on the side of incentive-based programs, \citet{agrawal2022design}, \citet{daniels2014demand}, and \citet{webb2019coordinating} have explored direct load control contracts, where utility companies manage customer loads, typically to reduce consumption as a form of demand response. \citet{fattahi2023peak} formulates a stochastic dynamic program to design optimal contracts and develop approximation methods to achieve near-optimal solutions for energy consumption.
-They avoid explicitly referring to these contracts as demand response due to their complexity and the extended nature of the control periods.
-In contrast, in the pricing algorithm we evaluate in our experiments, the grid has no explicit control over users' consumption; instead, HEMS selects optimal consumption profiles that meet users' needs while minimizing costs.
-Finally, \citet{allcott2011social} studies the effect of ``home energy reports'' that compare a consumer's energy use to that of their neighbors, and finds that such programs can meaningfully shift behavior.
+Finally, there have also been a number of recent papers studying incentive- rather than price-based mechanisms for demand response. \citet{agrawal2022design}, \citet{daniels2014demand}, and \citet{webb2019coordinating} explore direct load control contracts, where utility companies manage customer loads, typically to reduce consumption as a form of demand response (in contrast, in the pricing algorithm we evaluate in our experiments, the grid has no explicit control over users' consumption; instead, HEMS selects optimal consumption profiles that meet users' needs while minimizing costs). \citet{fattahi2023peak} formulates a stochastic dynamic program to design optimal contracts and develop approximation methods to achieve near-optimal solutions for energy consumption (they avoid explicitly referring to these contracts as demand response due to their complexity and the extended nature of the control periods). \citet{allcott2011social} studies the effect of ``home energy reports'' that compare a consumer's energy use to that of their neighbors, and finds that such programs can meaningfully shift behavior.

+Our analytic results rely on random set theory to characterize consumer flexibility in demand response programs.
+Random sets have a rich history in applied probability, going back to \citet{aumann1965integrals}.
+In particular, the strong laws of large numbers for random of \citet{artstein1975strong} plays a key role in our analysis.
+One key early application of these methods was to show existence of competitive equilibria in markets with a continuum of agents who may have non-concave utility functions \citep{aumann1966existence,hildenbrand1974core}.
+More recently, random-set methods have been used in econometrics to study inference in partially identified models \citep{beresteanu2008asymptotic,beresteanu2012partial,kaido2014asymptotically}.
+Textbook treatments of random set theory are given in \citet{molchanov2005theory} and \citet{artstein2015asymptotic}.

+Our results on learning-to-price only assume that the grid can observe energy consumption levels under set prices; and in particular do not require HEMS to share any (potentially sensitive) private information (e.g., information on consumer preferences that underlie its consumption choices).
+As such, our learning problem can be seen as a bandit problem with a continuous, high-dimensional action space \citep{ferreira2018online}.
+In general, bandit problems with continuous action spaces do not allow for last learning \citep{shamir2013complexity}.
+However, in our setting, we show that the grid can use mean-field properties of the system to effectively infer relevant gradients from raw consumption data, thus enabling faster convergence properties \citep{wager2021experimenting}.

+The remainder of the paper is structured as follows.
+Section 2 introduces the optimal demand response problem and formalizes the indifference set model.
+Section 3 establishes the mean-field optimality of pricing mechanisms and characterizes their asymptotic performance.
+Section 4 presents a first-order algorithm to compute optimal prices using only market-level data.
+Section 5 demonstrates the effectiveness of our approach through a case study on pre-cooling in Phoenix, Arizona.
+Finally, Section 6 discusses broader implications and concludes.